An Analysis of Ensemble Sampling: Completion of the proof of Theorem

-In this section, we are going to bound the cumulative approximation error $\sum_{t=0}^{T-1} \sqrt{\E\left[\KL(\overline{p}_t\| p_t)\right]}$ in Theorem \ref{thm:ATS regret} for ensemble sampling, where $\overline{p}_t$ is the conditional distribution of the chosen action $A_t$ and $p_t$ is the posterior distribution of the optimal action $A_*$.
-The whole section is devoted to proving the following lemma. \begin{lemma} Under ensemble sampling (Algorithm~\ref{alg:ES}), for all $t=0,\ldots,T-1$,
+In this section, we complete the proof of Theorem \ref{thm:ES regret} by controlling the cumulative approximation error $\sum_{t=0}^{T-1} \sqrt{\E\left[\KL(\overline{p}_t\| p_t)\right]}$ in Corollary \ref{cor:ATS regret} for ensemble sampling, where $\overline{p}_t$ is the sampling distribution of the action $A_t$ and $p_t$ is the posterior distribution of the optimal action $A_*$.
+It suffices to show Lemma \ref{lem:bound on expectation of KL} below for the per-timestep approximation error $\E[\KL(\overline{p}_t\| p_t)]$ since summing over timesteps yields the second term of the regret bound for ensemble sampling in Theorem \ref{thm:ES regret}. \begin{lemma} Under ensemble sampling, for $t=0, 1,\ldots,T-1,$